Principal

 She has also been appointed as Guardian Ad Litem and court-appointed counsel by the judges of the Cook County Circuit Court’s Probate Division.

-Aside from her practice, Julie is active in the legal community, including currently serving as vice chair of the Probate Practice Committee for the Chicago Bar Association.
+Aside from her practice, Julie is active in the legal community, including currently serving as chair of the Probate Practice Committee for the Chicago Bar Association.
 She previously chaired the Elder Law Committee for the Chicago Bar Association.
-She is also a member of the Illinois State Bar Association, the Women’s Bar Association and currently serves as an associate delegate to the Coalition of Women's Initiatives in Law.
+She is also a member of the Illinois State Bar Association, the Women’s Bar Association and currently serves as the main delegate to the Coalition of Women’s Initiatives in Law.
 She was awarded the Chancellor’s Award for Pro Bono and Community Service from DePaul University College of Law, and as a member of Chicago Volunteer Legal Services, she continues to prioritize community outreach and giving back in the legal field.

 At Chuhak & Tecson, Julie has served on the Associate/Law Clerk Oversight and Professional Education Committees.
 Julie also acts as an ambassador of the firm's Women Helping Women program.